 B2B Integration Best Practices

-Cloud-based B2B integration solutions are gaining popularity.
-This is because cloud-based models are inexpensive compared to on-premise ones.
-This is true even while scaling because the multi-tenant architecture cloud applications support ensures true scalability and helps companies grow.
+Cloud-based B2B integration solutions are gaining popularity because they are more affordable than on-premise ones.
+This is true even while scaling because the multi-tenant architecture of cloud applications ensures true scalability and helps companies grow.
 So it’s the best choice companies can consider.

 As a general rule of thumb, it’s important to take a step back and think about how B2B integration can help your company and what value it can add.
 It means having to understand your business needs and requirements by involving stakeholders and devising a strategy for it.